copiousfreetime/htauth/README.md

 ## CREDITS

 * [The Apache Software Foundation](http://www.apache.org/)
-* all the folks who contributed to htdigest and htpassword
+* all the folks who contributed to htdigest and htpasswd

 ## MIT LICENSE